Karthika Deepam Spoiler Alert Today August 9: Mounitha's Confession of Crimes

 Meanwhile, Mounitha reveals the truth that she also tried to kill Deepa.
 Adding she says that she used Vihar's name to separate them and she made doctors lie about the male infertility problem.
 Finally, Mounitha tells that she had become pregnant with the artificial insemination process.
 Karthik gets shocked by seeing Mounitha's real character.
 Karthik triggers Mounitha.

-In yesterday's episode, Karthik tells Deepa that he will not believe Anji's words that Mounitha killed Hima.
+Karthik tells Deepa that he will not believe Anji's words that Mounitha killed Hima in yesterday's episode.
 Deepa loses her temper on Karthik and shows proof that Mounitha killed Hima.
 Elsewhere, Deepa shows the video of Mounitha confessing the truth about her killing Hima.
 Deepa tells Karthik that Mounitha is the reason for their clashes and gives a reality check.
 Meanwhile, Karthik decides to kill Mounitha after learning the truth.